rivy/js.xdg-portable/README.md

 #### `xdg.runtime(): string?`

-- Returns the directory for user-specific non-essential runtime files (such as sockets, named pipes, etc); may be `undefined`.
+- Returns the directory path for user-specific non-essential runtime files (such as sockets, named pipes, etc); may be `undefined`.

 > Deletion of the data contained here might interfere with a currently executing application but should have no effect on future executions.